 Training and accrediting young people to sit on recruitment panels and interview new social workers.

-The Youth Participation Team runs two accreditation schemes, the Duke of Edinburgh's Award and the Arts Award
+The Youth Participation Team runs an accessible accreditation scheme, the Arts Award

 The Youth Arts Award is a range of unique qualifications that supports anyone aged up to 25 to grow as artists and arts leaders, inspiring them to connect with and take part in the wider arts world through taking challenges in an art form - from fashion to digital art, pottery to poetry.